SleepySoft/FreeReq/README.md

 + The editor can accept file dropping.
 You can select the following action.
 + The editor supports image and table pasting.
 You can select the following action.
 + Use QWebEngineView for markdown preview (optional) which is better looking than QTextView.

+# How to run

+You'd better using python to run FreeReq.py directly because after packing to exe the QtWebEngine is lost which causes the HTML rendering looks bad.

+You can use pip install -r requirements.txt to install all dependency.

+Or just run "run.bat" to create virtual environment and install requirements automatically (Suggest).

 # Usage